StrikingLoo/strikingloo.github.io/wiki-articles/rambling.md

 This is nothing new, companies do this with KPIs all the time: overshoot so you hit the mark.
 But I'd never thought of what this implies for fault tolerance: if every day I'm overdoing it a bit, then when a random event brings down a piece of my infrastructure or resources, I can still survive.

 It's like stocking up for the winter!

+### Do bees like celery?
+On randomly lost knowledge.

+So today I was walking to get food and thinking: the api in apiculture -should mean *bee*- sounds a hell lot like *apio* (celery).
+And *apio* totally sounds Latin, like it should've been Apium or something way back when.
+So I wonder if bees are the apio-eating insect or whatever, and that was very common knowledge in ancient Rome but now a random person like me wouldn't know it.

+A quick check in the wiktionary entry for *abeja* says:

+> From apis (“bee”) because of bees' perceived inclination towards the plant.

+Seems like my guess was correct!
+But now I have to wonder.
+What other things are embedded in ancient names, and how many are true knowledge like this one, and how many just lies?
+Man, I love etymology.